 A few weeks ago, Rift Valley Railways (RVR) and Citadel Capital had a small media briefing to highlight the state of their investment in a consortium to run the Kenya Uganda-Railway.
-It was meant to signal an escalation in the marketing the achievements of the consortium, but is also highlight the state of the railway that they invested in about three years ago.
+It was meant to signal an escalation in the marketing the achievements of the consortium but it also highlighted the state of the railway that they invested in about three years ago.

 |Passenger services are 4% of Revenue|

 Their concession called for an investment of $40 million in 5 years but it’s taken a budget of $300 million to get where they are today, including $11 million worth of levies paid to the governments every year.
 They hired a management team from Brazil who engineered similar turnarounds, and there has been some progress in going from 22 days to move cargo from Mombasa to Kampala, to a current average of 8 days.
 The best performance is 4 days, and their internal goal is to make that period the average by 2015.
 They are back to moving 1.5 million tons a year, meeting a consortium target with s plan to get to 4.5 million tons by 2016.

 But even as they are breaking even, the governments’ of Kenya and Uganda are restless.
 In recent weeks, the Deputy President complained about the creaking 90-year-old relic known as the Lunatic Express that was built by the British Colonial government, while the Transport Cabinet Secretary believes that with 20 million tons passing through the Mombasa Port, there’s need for five other railways.

 There are designs to have a Chinese-built wide-gauge railway from Mombasa to Uganda (to be financed with a 1.5% tax on all imported goods) and another 1,500-kilometre track from a planned new Lamu port all the way to South Sudan.